wso2/docs-choreo-dev/en/docs/develop-components/configure-endpoints-body.md

 ### Configure endpoints with the other buildpacks

-When you build a service component using the other buildpacks(Java, Python, NodeJs, Ruby, PHP, Go, Dockerfile, etc), you can configure the endpoint details with the `endpoints.yaml` configuration file.
+When you build a service component using the other buildpacks(Java, Python, NodeJS, Ruby, PHP, Go, Dockerfile, etc), you can configure the endpoint details with the `endpoints.yaml` configuration file.
 You must place this file inside the `.choreo` directory at the build context path and commit it to the source repository.

 See [Understanding the endpoints.yaml file](#learn-the-endpointsyaml-file) to learn about the `endpoints.yaml` file.